ming-ddtechcg/nuodb-operator/README.md

 # Install Prerequisites

-_**Note:** The instructions on this page use the Kubernetes &ensp;`kubectl` command for command portability reasons.
-You can replace the kubectl command with the OpenShift &ensp;`oc` command when running commands if you prefer._
+_**Note:** The instructions on this page use the Kubernetes&ensp;`kubectl` command for command portability reasons.
+You can replace the kubectl command with the OpenShift&ensp;`oc` command when running commands if you prefer._

 ### Create the "nuodb" project (if not already created)